 “Wow, you are a sprinter” he exclaimed as we caught our breath.

-Afterward, I drove to the home nearby where my mother and father lived in for most of their lives.
+Afterward, I drove to the empty home where my mother and father lived in for most of their lives.
 My mother passed ten years prior from lung cancer.
 My Dad passed a year ago, six months after his heart began to fail.
-We had been very close, even though he had an explosive temper an often yelled at me to not race—“You have a family history of heart attacks!
+We had been very close, even though he had an explosive temper and often yelled at me to not race—“You have a family history of heart attacks!
 What the hell are you doing?”
 I loved him all the same—he was my Dad.

 The garage held his tools and all of my best memories of him.
-It still smelled of sawdust ,W-D 40, and salt-crusted fishing gear.
+It smelled of sawdust ,W-D 40, and salt-crusted fishing gear.

 There was an old refrigerator that needed to be moved out to the street, and I muscled it onto a handcart.
-At the swale I tipped it overand in that moment—ouch!— felt a sickening pull in my gut.
+At the swale I tipped it overand in that moment— felt a sickening pull in my gut.

 Sleeping on my stomach was impossible.
 I woke up tired, groggy and more pissed off than usual.

 “Took Pops to the cardiologist.
 He’s out of rhythm again.
 This time the surgeon said its not policy to restart him.
 Pops took the information without comment.
 He had lost the fight and he knew it.
 His walks on the beach with Alice would soon be ending.
-He would not make it to see his grandson, Eric get married in four months.”
+He would not make it to see his grandson, Eric get married in two months.”